This post may contain affiliate links. Please read my disclosure.

 Please note full ingredient list and instructions can be found in recipe card below.

-Then place the dough on a floured surface and form into a disc about 1 ½ inches thick.
-Cut into 8-10 slices.
-Place the scones on a parchment-lined baking sheet.
+Step 6: Add the scones on a parchment-lined baking sheet.
 Brush with some buttermilk and add a little bit of salt if desired.
-Bake at 400°F for 22-25 minutes or until golden brown on top
+Bake at 400°F for 20-22 minutes or until golden brown on top

 If you don't have buttermilk you can easily make it at home.
 Simply add 1 tablespoon of vinegar or lemon juice to 1 cup of milk.
 Let stand at room temperature for 10 minutes and it’s ready.